premail/mjml-signoff/README.md

 npm install mjml-signoff
 ```

-Then add the package to your `.mjmlconfig`:
+Add the package to your `.mjmlconfig`:

 ```
 {